Shift equivalence implies flow equivalence for shifts of finite type: Introduction

 Conjugacy, eventual conjugacy and flow equivalence are fundamental classifications for shifts of finite type, especially with regard to associated algebraic invariants.
 So, Theorem \ref{eventualtheorem} is a necessary part of a satisfactory understanding of shifts of finite type.

 Theorem \ref{eventualtheorem} is not vacuous, given the Kim-Roush constructions \cite{S21,S11} of shifts of finite type which are eventually conjugate but not conjugate.
 Because it is already a nontrivial matter to find subshifts which are eventually conjugate and not conjugate, it is a challenge to find obstructions (if they exist) to generalizations of Theorem \ref{eventualtheorem}.
-I have no example of eventually conjugate subshifts which are not flow equivaent.
+I have no example of eventually conjugate subshifts which are not flow equivalent.
+It is not difficult to construct nonexpansive systems which are eventually conjugate but not flow equivalent (see Section \ref{secExample}).

 The validity of Theorem \ref{maintheorem} (well known in the irreducible case, as we discuss later) was remarked without proof in my 2000 expository article \cite[Sec.
 II.9]{BAlgAspects2000}.
 I have forgotten the ``lost proof'' behind that remark; the proof below is certainly different.
-The proof below is based on the explicit PSE (polynomial shift equivalence) equation \eqref{pseEquation}, derived from a given shift equivalence over $\Z$.
+The proof below is based on an explicit PSE (polynomial shift equivalence) equation \eqref{pseEquation}, derived from a given shift equivalence over $\Z$.
 The PSE equation is an equivalence over $\Z[t]$ of stabilizations of the matrices $I-tA$ and $ I-tB$.
 Our proof strategy is straightforward.
 For reducible SFTs, we obtain a suitable partitioned (block) form PSE equation.
 Setting $t$ equal to 1, we then obtain a partitioned $\text{SL}(\Z)$ equivalence of partitioned stabilizations of $I-A$ and $I-B$, which by existing results \cite{BPos2002} implies the SFTs $\sigma_A$, $\sigma_B$ are flow equivalent.

 There is a longstanding, mutually beneficial interaction between $C^*$-algebras and symbolic dynamics.
 Flow equivalence has played a part in this, from the seminal Cuntz-Krieger paper \cite {cuntzkrieger} to the landmark classification paper \cite{errs:complete} of Eilers, Restorff, Ruiz and S{\o}rensen.
 In this vein, I thank S{\o}ren Eilers for informing me that Theorem \ref{maintheorem} answers a question he raised at the 2022 Oberwolfach $C^*$-algebras conference: it follows from the diagram of implications in \cite[Figure 1, p.
 2112]{EilersReport2022} that Theorem \ref{maintheorem} implies any equivariant stable isomorphism of not necessarily simple Cuntz-Krieger algebras can be replaced by a diagonal-preserving one.